FreeRADIUS/freeradius-server/README.rst

 In order to reduce confusion with multiple versions being released in quick succession, the next public release will be from the v4.0.x branch.

-**No further bug fixes or development will be done on the v3.1.x branch.**

-**The v4.0.x branch is a direct descendent of the v3.1.x branch, this should be used for testing instead.**

 v4.0.x is almost entirely config compatible with v3.1.x.

+**No further bug fixes or development will be done on the v3.1.x branch.
+Use v4.0.x instead.**

 .. |CoverityStatus| image:: https://scan.coverity.com/projects/58/badge.svg?
 .. _CoverityStatus: https://scan.coverity.com/projects/58